D.E.S. Studios

 Studio DES

-For the American editing/mastering studio in Dallas, Texas, please use Digital Editing Services.
+For the American editing/mastering studio in Dallas, Texas, please use [l=Digital Editing Services].

-For the UK mixing/mastering studio, and credits for engineers Adam Skeaping or Duncan Cowell, please use The Digital Editing Suite.
+For the UK mixing/mastering studio, and credits for engineers [a=Adam Skeaping] or [a=Duncan Cowell], please use [l=The Digital Editing Suite].